Kelly Nguyen

 Profile

 My research and teaching engages classical studies in a comparative manner to explore histories of empires, forced displacement, and race and ethnicity in a global context.
-My current book manuscript is the first major project to explore how Vietnamese intellectuals—both national and diasporic, from the French colonization era to contemporary times—have engaged with the Greco-Roman classical tradition in their fight for liberation.
-I have published on ethnic identity in the Roman world and on classical reception through the lenses of postcolonial theory, queer of color critique, critical race theory and critical refugee studies.
-In addition to my research, I am a co-founder of the Asian and Asian American Classical Caucus and served as the organization’s founding mentorship coordinator.
+I have published on ethnic identity and racial rhetoric in the Roman world, as well as on classical reception through the lenses of postcolonial theory, queer of color critique, critical race theory and critical refugee studies.
+My current book manuscript, Critical Classicality in Vietnam and the Diaspora (under contract with Oxford University Press), is the first major project to explore how Vietnamese intellectuals—both national and diasporic, from the French colonization era to contemporary times—have engaged with the Greco-Roman classical tradition for different liberatory purposes.

-As a member of the inaugural cohort of the UCLA Mellon Data/Social Justice Curriculum Initiative, I will split my teaching between Classics and the new Social Justice curriculum.
-I look forward to teaching courses that globalize and decolonize classical studies, such as those on Asian and Asian American classical reception, comparative refugee studies, post- and decolonial classicism, and classics and social justice.
+As a member of the inaugural cohort of the UCLA Mellon Data/Social Justice Curriculum Initiative, I split my teaching between Classics and the new Social Justice curriculum.
+I teach courses that globalize and decolonize classical studies, such as Asian and Asian American Classical, Classics and Social Justice, and Decolonizing Refugee Data from Rome to Vietnam.